sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 gatk SelectVariants \
 --variant variants/trio.vcf \
---select-type SNP \
+--select-type-to-include SNP \
 --output variants/trio.SNP.vcf
 ```

 **Exercise:** Check out the [documentation of `gatk SelectVariants`](https://gatk.broadinstitute.org/hc/en-us/articles/360037055952-SelectVariants), and:

-* Figure out what you'll need to fill in at `--select-type` if you want to select only INDELS.
+* Figure out what you'll need to fill in at `--select-type-to-include` if you want to select only INDELS.
 * Generate a vcf with only the SNPs and a second vcf with only the INDELs from `trio.vcf`.

 ??? done "Answer"
-    You will need to fill in `INDEL` at `--select-type` to filter for INDELs.
+    You will need to fill in `INDEL` at `--select-type-to-include` to filter for INDELs.

     To get the SNPs you can run the command above.
-To get the INDELs you'll need to change `--select-type` to `INDEL`:
+To get the INDELs you'll need to change `--select-type-to-include` to `INDEL`:

     ```sh
     gatk SelectVariants \
     --variant variants/trio.vcf \
-    --select-type INDEL \
+    --select-type-to-include INDEL \
     --output variants/trio.INDEL.vcf
     ```